-📌 What Is Japanese Souffle Pancakes?
+What Is a Japanese Souffle Pancake?

 In Japan, fluffy desserts are the thing.
 Modern Japanese desserts are known for valuing lightness and fluffiness with just the right amount of sweetness.
-Classic cheesecake, shortcake, and roll cake transformed into souffle cheesecake, fluffy strawberry shortcake, and Dojima roll cake, just to name some of the examples.
-And there is no wonder why they eventually found the pursuit of the fluffiest pancakes as well - Since more than a decade ago, Japanese cafes all over the country have been competing to make the best soufflé pancake.
+Classic cheesecake, shortcake, and roll cake transformed into souffle cheesecake, fluffy strawberry shortcake, and fluffy dojima roll cake, just to name some of the examples.
+And it is no wonder that they eventually found the pursuit of the fluffiest pancakes as well.

 What makes this souffle pancake recipe so unique?

-📌 Tips For The Ingredients
+Tips For The Ingredients

 - Egg white: Separate eggs to whip egg whites.
 Ensure no liquids, oil, or any residue is mixed in the tools and ingredients since they prevent egg whites from whipping properly.
 Yolks contain natural oil, so ensure that even a tiny amount is not mixed in.